Future of eCommerce: 16 Trends You Need to Know

 Create smarter strategies with predictive analytics: Predictive analytics is just one of the ways how AI can turn out to be a fruitful technology for eCommerce.
-Some of its other branches are behavioral analytics, automation, inventory management, and image recognition.
-It is because of a wide range of applications using it that the AI revenue is expected to reach near $100 billion globally by 2025.
+Its other branches are behavioral analytics, automation, inventory management, and image recognition.
+It is because of the wide range of applications using it that the AI revenue is expected to reach nearly $100 billion globally by 2025.

 Personalization to improve customer experience and customer loyalty: eCommerce Strategist, Ed Kennedy, says, “The main way it’s (AI) used is personalization.
 Personalizing the experience that a consumer sees when they come shopping on your website is powered by machine learning and AI in many many eCommerce sites.”

 eCommerce businesses, big and small, benefit greatly from using AI.
 The North Face is one of the leading outdoor recreation product retailers, which is a great example of an organization that improved its customer experience with AI.

-Their platform is powered by IBMs Watson that helps visitors find the right product from their vast catalog.
+Their platform is powered by IBM Watson, which helps visitors find the right product from their vast catalog.
 It asks shoppers the right questions and then provides relevant results.
-Another example is Netflix: it is said they avoided a $1 billion annual loss because of AI.

 #3.
 More payment methods reduce cart abandonment

-Reduce cart abandonment with more payment methods: Credit cards were synonymous with online payment for a long time However, the emergence of payment modes like e-Wallets, bank transfers, prepaid cards, cash on delivery, and others alike compelled e-Commerce platforms to integrate these methods with their platform.
-And as if this wasn’t enough, cryptocurrency was quick to gain popularity among internet dwellers.
+Reduce cart abandonment with more payment methods: Credit cards have been synonymous with online payment for a long time.
+However, the emergence of payment modes like e-Wallets, bank transfers, prepaid cards, cash on delivery, and others alike compelled e-Commerce platforms to integrate these methods with their platform.
+And as if this wasn’t enough, cryptocurrency quickly gained popularity among internet dwellers.